 Mesecev Zaliv beach (Moon bay)

-This beach is only known by a few, however, the view it offers is breathtaking.
-It is considered one of the jewels of the Slovenian coast and its gravel beach is surrounded by crystal clear deep blue seawater.
+This beach is only known by a few; however, its view is breathtaking.
+It is considered one of the jewels of the Slovenian coast, and its gravel beach is surrounded by crystal clear, deep blue seawater.
 It is not the easiest to get to, but the beautiful view by the beach will compensate you for all the trouble.

 • Address: Strunjan 117, 6320 Portorož - Portorose, Slovenia